Elements-Agency/benjaminjyoung/content/story.md

 description: My main bodies of work are laid out in my life's story.
 ---

 My main bodies of artwork make up my life story.
 They are split in six current sections or "eras".
 I have most works that I have not started, already planned out.
+I know exactly how I want them to look and how I want them to feel.
 Since after all, it is my life and memory.

 ## Childhood Era ##
 _1990 - 2007_